 The trail to the lower falls weaves through a thick forest of evergreens—a pleasant, gently sloping, paved path, just the kind of trail we like for hiking with Caroline, pushing her along in her giant special-needs stroller.
 As the trek stretched on, we gained elevation and passed some of the huge boulders that always lie at the base of Yosemite's famous cliffs, but no falls made an appearance.
 Even the highly visible upper falls had vanished behind trees and mountainous rock.

-Our view of the lower falls came only
+Our view of the lower falls came only after a long hike through the trees. |

 As I teased Lizzy about my faltering faith in the falls, I recognized a metaphor in our experience: Although we are often presented with abundant evidence of God's existence and love, without a direct, clear, unobstructed view, we sometimes begin to doubt.
 All around us in life—as on the trail—we confront witnesses of God's influence: The perfect, intricate beauty of the natural world; the wonder of life; feelings of hope, faith, and love; scriptures; the testimony of prophets and others who have had personal experience.